SymfonyCasts/30-days-last/sfcasts/twig-component.md

 To pass *in* that block, copy the button label below, change this to a *not* self-closing tag, paste... then add the closing tag.

 And... it works!
 What!?
-Ok: when you put content between these Twig component HTML tags, it becomes a block called `content`.
+When you put content between the Twig component HTML tags, it becomes a block called `content`.
 That's just built in.
 If you also had other blocks in your component and needed to pass *those* in too, you can do that.
 And you would specify those using the normal `block`, `endblock` syntax.
 But you